KasarD/moneycalc_bot/README.md

-# moneycalc_bot
+# MoneyCalcBot
-Telegram bot which can store your expenses into google table
+Telegram bot which can write your expenses in google table from a user frendly bot actions :)